Canadian idealism

 Canadian idealism is a Canadian philosophical tradition that stemmed from British idealism.

 History

 People

 The early idealists include George Paxton Young (1818–1889) who began teaching at Knox College in 1851, Samuel Dyde (1862–1947), and John Watson (1847-1939) who began teaching at Queen's University in 1872.
 In the early 20th century, one finds Rupert Lodge (1886-1961), from the University of Manitoba, John Macdonald (1888-1972), from the University of Alberta, and Jacob Gould Schurman (1854-1942), born in Prince Edward Island, and who taught at Acadia, Dalhousie, and Cornell universities.
 More recent idealists include the philosophers George Grant (1918-1988), Leslie Armour (1931-2014), and Charles Taylor (born 1931).
 James Doull (1918–2001) also developed Hegelian idealist tenets among Canadians including a philosophy of history and freedom.
-Both the British and Canadian idealists draw from Georg W. F. Hegel's absolute idealism, though also from Kant, Plato, and Aristotle.

 Impact

 Religion

 In addition to the impact of idealism on Canadian political philosophy, there was a significant influence on religion in Canada, and a number of the figures who advocated for and were involved in the creation of the United Church of Canada, such as S.W.
 Dyde, T.B.
 Kilpatrick, and John Watson were followers of idealist philosophy.